SERVICES

 MILK REPLACER FORMULA

 Commercial milk replacers are the preferred source of nutrition as they have been tested for the specific purpose of raising neonatal puppies [1,4,8].
-These formulas from reputable manufacturers are now easily available in Singapore pet shops.

 The most important aspect of nursing a very young puppies is not to change the brands abruptly as this may cause severe issues in the puppies' digestive system.